 An intensive campaign to develop and upkeep the shrine started in 1989.
 It intended to modernize the shrine service facilities in a way that would suit its religious and historic status, such as electric, health and mechanical systems, decorating walls with inscription, gypsum and Quran chapters, covering arches and support them with iron frames.
 The mosque walls have been covered with marble and the ceiling with brick and supply it with modern light and air conditioning systems.

-The mosque is one of the sacred places in Ninevah where people and monks visit in certain occasions.
+The mosque was one of the sacred places in Ninevah where people and monks visit in certain occasions.
 It was first an Asserian temple, afterwards the place changed to became a place for fire worshipers, then a monastery, and a church, finally it became an Islamic mosque.
-In one of the rooms inside the mosque, there is the prophet Younis' shrine.
+In one of the rooms inside the mosque, there was the prophet Younis' shrine.
 On the walls of the room one can see the whale bones.
 The conic brass domes of the mosque can be seen from the outside.
-A winged statue is situated near the mosque, which is the sign of the Asserian civilization that was found through excavations during restoring the mosque.
-Besides, there is a well known as " Prophet Younis Well " where he bathed after the whale released him.
+A winged statue was situated near the mosque, which was the sign of the Asserian civilization that was found through excavations during restoring the mosque.
+Besides, there was a well known as " Prophet Younis Well " where he bathed after the whale released him.

 What was once nothing more than a boxed collection of books became Iraq's first 101st Airborne Division (Air Assault) library.
 Chaplain (Capt.)
 Fran Stuart of Derry, N.H., 526th Forward Support Battalion chaplain, opened the Camp Performance Library Oct.
 9, 2003 with a ceremonial ribbon cutting, followed by cake and coffee.
 The library started with about 200 paperback books in boxes, in sand on the side of the chaplain's tent.
 Stuart and her sister, Robin, a writer in New York, have worked on the library for several months.
 They contacted publishers and the New York Public Library, and lobbied them successfully to donate books to the cause.
 The library's shelves are now loaded with fiction and nonfiction readings, from spiritual selections to a book covering the 75-year history of the New York Giants football team.
 The chaplain also got help from the R.F.
 Sink Library at Fort Campbell, Ky.
 The library includes a reading room with new magazines, CDs and a DVD selection.
 Steve Wariner, a country music artist, donated several hundred copies of his album "Steal Another Day" for soldiers to grab for free.